Lung-on-a-Chip Model Pack

 Customize your pack

-Our Packs can be modified depending on your specific needs.
-In this light, our microfluidic specialists will advise you on the best instruments and accessories depending on your needs and will accompany you during the setup of the microfluidic platform.
+Our packs can be added to different setups depending on your specific needs.
+In this light, our microfluidic specialists will advise you on the best instruments and accessories depending on your needs and will accompany you during the system’s setup.

 How can we help your experiment?